For Patients and Visitors:

 Fracture Clinic:

 Most simple, minimally displaced fractures are managed via the Virtual Fracture Clinic.
-Current fractures that are diverted include:
+Current fractures that can be diverted include:

 Patients will receive the relevant handout in the emergency department, and a phone call from a member of the Virtual Fracture Clinic team within the following week.